How Much Are Your Legacy IT Systems Costing You?

 Aging IT Infrastructure Costs

-IT pro working on outdated tech
+An IT pro working on outdated tech at a small to midsized business.

 There’s a name for much-needed updates that aren’t getting made: tech debt.
 And just like every other form of debt, maintaining it is expensive